bruvellu/terebratalia-wnts/wnt.md

 <!--## Developmental importance of Wnt signaling pathways-->

 Wnt genes play multiple roles during embryogenesis [@Cadigan1997-vx].
-While they are often involved in cell specification events, such as mediating cell fate decisions in early embryos [@Goldstein2006-yw; @Schneider2007-fz; @Hudson2013-lq], specifying endomesodermal tissues before gastrulation [@Logan1999-qy; @Imai2000-nt; @Henry2008-ts; @Wikramanayake1998-wa; @Darras2011-wh], and establishing the primary embryonic axis [@Petersen2009-wp; @Niehrs2010-ne]---often acting as a symmetry-breaking signal [@Loh2016-pz]---Wnt activity is also involved in controlling morphogenetic movements, such as apical constriction, convergent extension, and cell migration [@Tada2000-dz; @Heisenberg2000-kx; @Yamanaka2002-wk; @Kilian2003-pn; @Ulrich2003-uy; @Lee2006-gr; @Kumburegama2011-cv].
+They are involved in cell specification events, such as mediating cell fate decisions in early embryos [@Goldstein2006-yw; @Schneider2007-fz; @Hudson2013-lq], specifying endomesodermal tissues before gastrulation [@Logan1999-qy; @Imai2000-nt; @Henry2008-ts; @Wikramanayake1998-wa; @Darras2011-wh], and establishing the primary embryonic axis [@Petersen2009-wp; @Niehrs2010-ne]---often acting as a symmetry-breaking signal [@Loh2016-pz].
+But Wnt activity also controls morphogenetic movements, such as apical constriction, convergent extension, and cell migration [@Tada2000-dz; @Heisenberg2000-kx; @Yamanaka2002-wk; @Kilian2003-pn; @Ulrich2003-uy; @Lee2006-gr; @Kumburegama2011-cv].
-These multitude of roles are linked to the outstanding complexity of Wnt signaling pathways.
+This multitude of roles is linked to the outstanding complexity of Wnt signaling pathways.
-There are 13 subfamilies of Wnt ligands, five subfamilies of Frizzled receptors, a number of additional co-receptors, as well as a series of agonists, antagonists, downstream players, and effector molecules that are involved in at least three interconnected Wnt pathways.
+There are 13 subfamilies of Wnt ligands, five subfamilies of Frizzled receptors, some additional co-receptors, as well as a series of agonists, antagonists, downstream players, and effector molecules that are involved in at least three interconnected Wnt pathways.
-The Wnt/beta-catenin (canonical) pathway regulating cell fate specification through the activity of beta-catenin, the Wnt/PCP (planar cell polarity) pathway controlling cell polarity during tissue morphogenesis, and the Wnt/calcium pathway regulating intracellular calcium levels for convergent extension movements [@James2008-tt].
+The Wnt/beta-catenin (canonical) pathway regulates cell fate specification through the activity of beta-catenin, the Wnt/PCP (planar cell polarity) pathway controls cell polarity during tissue morphogenesis, and the Wnt/calcium pathway regulates intracellular calcium levels for convergent extension movements [@James2008-tt].
 Therefore, understanding how this complex network of interactions regulates embryonic development and influences developmental evolution remains a major challenge.

 <!--## The Wnt code hypothesis-->